 just like lasagna, but easier!

 When it comes to dinner recipes, I’m all about quick and easy.
-If it takes too long, or it’s too complicated, I just can’t make myself put the time into it.
 I love recipes that are easy, simple, and family-friendly.

 These cheesy spinach lasagna rolls fulfill all of those requirements, and they’re delicious to boot!
 They have all the tastiness of lasagna, but they’re even easier to make, and perfectly portioned in individual serving sizes.